NiGitaMyrGit/Lang_assignment5/README.md

   xcomp: Open clausal complement
 *source* [spaCy Label Scheme](https://spacy.io/models/en#en_core_web_lg)

+Furthermore each lexeme, except for the root, in a sentence is assigned a 'head', meaniing the word that governs or controls the syntactic relationship with another word (the *parent* word).

+For the sentiment analysis I have implented [Sentida](https://github.com/Guscode/Sentida), a Danish sentiment analysis tool, which provide a positive score (<0.0 or a negative score >0.0)
+To convert the `.txt-file` to a dataframe the pandas command `pd.DataFrame()` was used.

 ### 2.1 Data
 The data was retrieved from [Samtalebank](https://samtalebank.talkbank.org/access/Sam2.html) in the folder called "Sam2" which is a collection of transcriptions of Danish conversations.
 The transcripts are equipped with a set of symbols and special characters, that showcases notational symbols for pronunciational and temporal features of speech.
 Since no models are able to interpret these symbols (for now), the conventions for which symbols to use varies, and I am not a programmer these symbols have been removed by simply searching and replacing.
 The transcripts where, when downloaded, in a '.cha' format, which is the format used for the transcription software CLAN.
 The files can be converted either by running the command `CHAT2TEXT` inside the software, or simply be changing the file extension and opening the file in a text-editor.